nuinvtnu/MEARN/README.md

     Step 3.
 Perform cross-validation to assess model robustness (optional) Step 4.
 Retrain the model on the full training set and evaluate on the independent test set

-  Step 1.
-Extract ESM-2 embeddings from protein sequences (mean-pooled or residue-level).
-  Step 2.
-Train the MEARN model on the training set.
-  Step 3.
-Perform cross-validation to assess model robustness (optional).
-  Step 4.
-Retrain the model on the full training set and evaluate on the independent test set.